microsoft/studentambassadors/Bug-Bash/README.md

 [Tutorial: Assign custom roles with a function and Microsoft Graph](https://docs.microsoft.com/azure/static-web-apps/assign-roles-microsoft-graph)

 ## What is a Bug Bash?
 A Bug Bash is a cross-team effort where everyone aims to find as many bugs as possible.
 A cross-functional team is important to test from a variety of perspectives and in different ways.

 For this Bug Bash, we'll be focusing on Azure Static Web Apps.

-## How does it work?
-How do we write this better?
+We want to understand the following:
+- How can we write the documentation and Learn modules better?
+What is helpful or confusing?
+What gaps exist in our documentation?
-What are the errors?
+- What errors and issues are you encountering?

-Help us detect issues
-- Our goal is to improve the readibility of content and understand what is helpful, what is confusing, and what gaps exists in the documentation, wording, etc.
+From this, our goal is to improve the readibility of content for you specifically.
-- Pick something that you don't think anyone else will work on, it's a great way to get exposure!

 ## Why should I participate?
 - Product feedback is incredibly important to our team.